colehpage/colehpage/README.md

 ## SIF Portfolio Dashboard

 A portfolio system I built for the UCLA Anderson Student Investment Fund: accounting off one transaction ledger, per-name research and notes, attribution and risk, and the weekly board report.
-Next.js 16, Postgres through Prisma, thirty-five tables, around a thousand unit tests.
+Next.js 16, React 19, TypeScript, Postgres through Prisma, Tailwind, deployed on Vercel.

 - Live demo, running on a synthetic book: [fund.colehpage.com](https://fund.colehpage.com)
 - What it does and why it exists: